zenml-io/zenml/docs/book/how-to/stack-deployment/deploy-a-stack-component.md

 ## Destroying a stack component

-Destroying a stack component is as easy as deploying one.
+Destroying a stack component (i.e. deleting and destroying the underlying infrastructure) is as easy as deploying one.
 You can run the following command to destroy the artifact store we created above:

 ```bash
 zenml artifact-store destroy -p gcp my_store